-New National leader Judith Collins plans portfolio changes in first act in new role
+Judith Collins new National leader: Winston Peters claims Todd Muller had 'serious breakdown'

 Asked if he would continue in the health portfolio, Collins would only say "there are still a few things to work out".

-Woodhouse said yesterday that he had no plans to follow Todd Muller and step down.
+Woodhouse said yesterday that he had no plans to follow Muller and step down.

 "My focus is entirely on the next 10 weeks," he said.